ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 The Kimura 2-parameter model distinguishes between transitions (mutations between purines or between pyrimidines) and transversions (purine-to-pyrimidine mutations), assigning them different rate parameters (alpha and beta).

 ---

+## Needleman-Wunsch Algorithm (Sequence Alignment)
+**Date:** November 14, 2025

+The Needleman-Wunsch algorithm is a dynamic programming algorithm used for global alignment of two sequences.
+It uses a similarity matrix (like BLOSUM62 or PAM250) and a gap penalty to find the optimal alignment across the entire length of the sequences.

+---